-Upon completion of the Pre-Licensure Baccalaureate Degree Nursing Education Program (BSN) or the RN-BSN Program, the HPU School of Nursing graduate will:
+Upon completion of the Pre-Licensure Baccalaureate Degree Nursing Education Program (BSN), the HPU School of Nursing graduate will:

-- 1. Use the nursing process as a guide to competently deliver holistic (physical, psychosocial, and spiritual), ethno-culturally sensitive, ethical and evidence-based nursing care to clients across the life span in a variety of settings (Nursing Process). - 2.
-Demonstrate accountability and Caring behaviors promoting an atmosphere of mutual respect and trust for incorporating professional, ethical, moral and legal aspects into nursing practice (Caring). - 3.
-Demonstrate strong communication skills in each stage of the nursing process and accurately document client care verbally, in writing and in electronic records that demonstrates safety, adherence to the standards of practice and accountability in the provision of care (Communication and Documentation). - 4.
-Synthesize clinical reasoning and knowledge to provide patient-centered care for individuals, families, and communities and facilitate the acquisition of knowledge, skills and attitudes promoting a change in behavior (Teaching and Learning). - 5.
+Use the nursing process as a guide to competently deliver holistic (physical, psychosocial, and spiritual), ethno-culturally sensitive, ethical and evidence-based nursing care to clients across the life span in a variety of settings (Nursing Process).

+Demonstrate accountability and Caring behaviors promoting an atmosphere of mutual respect and trust for incorporating professional, ethical, moral and legal aspects into nursing practice (Caring).

+Demonstrate strong communication skills in each stage of the nursing process and accurately document client care verbally, in writing and in electronic records that demonstrates safety, adherence to the standards of practice and accountability in the provision of care (Communication and Documentation).

+Synthesize clinical reasoning and knowledge to provide patient-centered care for individuals, families, and communities and facilitate the acquisition of knowledge, skills and attitudes promoting a change in behavior (Teaching and Learning).

 Integrate Biblical principles, Christian virtue, and ethics into interactions of (individual, family or group) which recognizes and considers the client-reported, self-identified, unique and individual preferences to client care and applicable standards of care (Culture and Spirituality).

-Admission Requirements for Post Licensure Registered Nurse to Bachelor of Science in Nursing Program

-Applicants seeking admission must meet HPU admission requirements and in addition meet the following requirements.

-- A. Complete HPU Admissions Requirements. (see http://www.hputx.edu/campus-offices/admissions/) - B. Hold a current, active, unencumbered Texas RN license.

-- C. Provide a copy of current American Heart Association Healthcare Provider CPR - D. Have a minimum cumulative GPA of 2.5 for admission consideration.
-All calculated grades from schools attended are included for the grade point average.